dcrapis/oceandao-wiki/On-ROI.md

 * Total revenue to all Ocean marketplace runners
 * Total number of datatoken contracts
 * APY for Ocean Market stakers
-* Ocean WAUs - Number of weekly active users in Ocean Market, All Markets, or Ecosystem
+* Market WAU - Number of weekly active users in Ocean Market or across All Markets.
 * Retention %, aka churn

 We also welcome proposals that help OceanDAO itself.
 Here are some metrics of interest: